U.N. urges Olympic social inclusion amid Russian gay rights storm

-UNITED NATIONS, Nov 6 The U.N.
+UNITED NATIONS The U.N.
 General Assembly called on Wednesday for an international truce during the 2014 Winter Olympics in Russia and urged Moscow "to promote social inclusion without discrimination" amid outrage over the country's ban on gay "propaganda" among minors.

 The 193-member General Assembly approved by consensus a resolution calling for an end to fighting around the world from seven days before the Winter Olympics start in Sochi in February until seven days after the Paralympics end in March.